 Thematic areas for bilateral and multilateral EUKI projects are developing climate strategies and implementing these at various levels, exchanges on climate policy instruments, measures and projects in all relevant sectors: energy, industry, transport, private households, commerce, trade and services, waste, agriculture and land use.
 The EUKI also promotes cross-cutting projects between these sectors, e.g. climate-friendly urban development.
 Also, educational work and awareness-raising on climate change and climate protection are central thematic area for the EUKI.

-In the Call for Ideas of 2017 and 2018, 150 project proposals were handed in.
+In the Call for Ideas of 2017 and 2018, 150 project outlines were handed in.
 The European Climate Initiative chose 44 of them for future funding.
-Together with direct funding from BMU, EUKI supports 64 projects in the European Union, at the moment.
-More than 140 project leaders and implementation partners are active in 24 EU countries.
+Together with direct funding from BMU, 64 projects in the European Union were chosen within these two years.

 European Climate Initiative (EUKI) – Project Financing Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH